naumenko-sa/bioscripts/basespace/pon_generation.md

 bed file should be the same for BSSH and EMG - 4 column format, no header 3.4 upload reference for cram input if different from the base reference in the next step.

-APP settings (ran v4.3.8 - has to match Emedgene Dragen)
+APP settings (ran v4.3.6001 for Dragen 4.3.X - has to match Emedgene Dragen)
 - select project
 - Baseline Mode: CNV
 - select bam files